Javan munia

 The Javan munia (Lonchura leucogastroides) is a species of estrildid finch native to southern Sumatra, Java, Bali and Lombok islands in Indonesia.
 It was introduced in Singapore and the Malay Peninsula; It inhabits subtropical and tropical dry shrubland and grassland habitat.
 It has been assessed as Least Concern on the IUCN Red List.

 The Javan munia is known to feed on algae.

-Origin

-Origin and phylogeny has been obtained by Antonio Arnaiz-Villena et al..